Abhil01/Socket/README.md

 # Socket.io Video Sync Server

 This project powers real-time video synchronization across multiple users in the same room using *Socket.IO* and *Express.js*.
-Ideal for shared watching experiences, such as friends watching a video together with synchronized controls (play, pause, forward, backward).
+Ideal for shared watching experiences, such as friends watching a video together with synchronized video controls (play, pause, forward, backward).

 ## Features